-- 100 A sexual act refers to contact or non-contact actions that involve sexual organs or references to sexual organs or other body parts used for sexual activities. - 101 The exploitative nature of the behaviour is what distinguishes sexual abuse from sexual exploitation of children.
+- 100 An act of a sexual nature is a physical, verbal or non-verbal conduct that involves any part of the body used for sexual activity or references to sexuality, and has a sexual intent or connotation. - 101 The exploitative nature of the behaviour is what distinguishes sexual abuse from sexual exploitation of children.
 The United Nations has defined sexual exploitation, although not only related to children, as follows: "Any actual or attempted abuse of a position of vulnerability, differential power, or trust, for sexual purposes, including but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another".
 See United Nations, 'Secretary-General's Bulletin on Special Measures for Protection from Sexual Exploitation and Abuse', ST/SGB/2003/13, United Nations, New York, 2003, section 1.
 Sexual exploitation of children is not a separate sub-category of sexual violence against children as its manifestations present many overlaps with rape, sexual assault and non-contact sexual acts, and its inclusion would not have allowed the ICVAC to meet the criteria of mutual exclusivity.
 Many forms of child sexual exploitation are among the illustrative examples of non-contact sexual acts against a child. - At the national level, countries have established different minimum ages for sexual consent (i.e., the age at which someone is deemed capable of consenting to sexual activity).
 International standards do not indicate what this minimum age should be.
 According to the Committee on the Rights of the Child, the age should, however, be set at a level that avoids the criminalization of adolescents' behaviours and the prevention of access to services.
 Accordingly, it should respect the evolving capacities of the child and not be set too high.
 Another factor to consider is the age difference between partners as one indication of the balance of power between them.
 Finally, regulating the age of consent should also take into account cases in which two underage adolescents are involved.
 See General Comment No. 20 (2016) on the Implementation of the Rights of the Child during Adolescence, paragraph 40.
 The definition of sexual violence against a child used in this classification takes into account the age element by qualifying the acts as 'unwanted' i.e., obtained without agreement, including when a child is too young to refuse or agree, or when they involve the abuse of trust, authority or force, manipulation or the exploitation of a vulnerable situation. - 103 Adapted from the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence, article 36. - 104 Physically forced rape: If anyone ever physically forces vaginal, anal or oral penetration of a sexual nature. - 105 Pressured or coerced rape: If anyone ever uses verbal harassment or other means of coercion to engage in vaginal, anal or oral penetration of a sexual nature. - 106 Non-consensual sexual penetration without physical force or threat includes instances when penetration was obtained as a result of fraud, deception, manipulation, or abuse of power or of a position of vulnerability. - 107 Rape in the context of armed conflict refers to rape as defined in 301 and is inclusive of "the use or commissioning of rape [...] in some situations as a tactic of war".
 See United Nations Security Council Resolution 1882. - 108 Gang-perpetrated rape refers to rape as defined in 301 by organized criminal groups as defined in footnote 154.
 It can be perpetrated for multiple purposes, including terrorizing a community or other criminal groups. - 109 Attempted rape: If anyone ever attempts to have non-consensual vaginal, anal or oral penetration of a sexual nature without succeeding.